dmutti/books/Learning-Python/readme.md

     print(key, '=>', D[key])
 ```

-* When written as literals, dictionaries are coded in curly braces and consist of a series of “key: value” pairs
+* When written as literals, dictionaries are coded in curly braces and consist of a series of "key: value" pairs
 * **The exact order of dictionary keys may vary per Python**

 ## Iteration and Optimization